onflow/FlowYieldVaults/README.md

 # Tidal Smart Contracts

 Tidal is a yield farming platform built on the Flow blockchain using Cadence 1.0.
-The platform enables users to deposit tokens into yield-generating strategies that automatically optimize returns through DeFiBlocks components and auto-balancing mechanisms.
+The platform enables users to deposit tokens to borrow against in order to boost purchasing power to gain exposure to yield-generating strategies that automatically optimize returns through DeFiBlocks components and auto-balancing mechanisms.

 ## System Architecture